idaholab/moose/tutorials/darcy_thermo_mech/doc/content/systems/multiapps.md

 ## MultiApp Hierarchy

-Each "app" is considered to be a solve that is independent, and there is always a "master" that is driving the simulation
+Each "app" is considered to be a solve that is independent, and there is always a "main" that is driving the simulation

-- The "master" app can have any number of `MultiApp` objects
+- The "main" app can have any number of `MultiApp` objects
 - Each `MultiApp` can represent many sub-applications ("sub-apps")

 Each sub-app can solve for different physics from the main application